abelardopardo/ontask_b/docs_src/Using/details.rst

 .. figure:: images/Ontask____columns.png
    :align: center

-Each column has a name (cannot contain the quotes *'* or *"*), a type (one of integer, string, double, boolean or datetime), a field stating if the values of that column are unique for the rows, and two operations.
+Each column has a position, name (cannot contain the quotes *'* or *"*), a type (one of integer, string, double, boolean or date/time), a field stating if the values of that column are unique for the rows, and operations.
 When a column is marked as *Unique*, it means that all the values it contains are different and unique for each row.
 Think of a column containing a passport number.
 Such number is different for every person.
 There could be several columns with this property.
 The application detects automatically this property in a column.
-You may edit and change this properly as long as the values are the adequate ones (they satisfy the uniqueness property if you try mark a column as unique.
+You may edit and change this properly as long as the values are the adequate ones (they satisfy the uniqueness property if you try mark a column as unique).
 The operations available over columns are:

 Edit